sakasute/meta-visu/readme.md

 The application consists of three main components: the data as an excel-file, Python-script to convert the data from the excel into json-files, and the React frontend to show the visualization and let the user to control the filters.
 The data is saved to the `public/data/<dataset>`-folder (dataset is either finnish-birth-cohort or psycohorts).

 The excel file should be formatted more or less as below.
 The Python script has some possible configurations (such as the order of columns).
 Currently, there is one version for updating each, the finnish-birth-cohort and psycohorts, data.
+The excel format as the source of the data was selected because it is easily human-readable and human-editable.
+There was also a similarly formatted excel excisting for the fbc-data.

 ![Screenshot of the excel format](readme-imgs/data-screenshot.PNG?raw=true "Screenshot of the excel format")